State preparation with parallel-sequential circuits: PS circuits on noisy devices

-where $p_1 T$ (resp. $2p_2 M$) originates from idling errors (two-qubit gate errors), with a prefactor $c_E\approx 0.7$ for the XY model.
+which we confirm numerically in \cref{apd_noise_E}.
+Here $p_1 T$ (resp. $2p_2 M$) counts the total density of idling errors (two-qubit gate errors), with a prefactor $c_E\approx 0.7$ for the XY model.
 For any $p_1 > 0$, the error density in sequential circuits grows linearly in system size $\nu_{\rm noisy}^{\rm SEQ} \sim c_1 p_1 N$, which make them unsuitable for large systems.
 Therefore, we focus on comparing brickwall and the new layouts within PS circuits in the following analysis.

 Given the noise rates $p_1$ and $p_2$, we ask whether there exists a layout within the PS circuits that outperforms brickwall circuits.
-In the regime in which $p_1\approx p_2$, this generally is not the case, as idling is just as bad as performing a gate.
-The more interesting setting is when the gate error $p_2$ is substantially larger than the idling error, which is also the experimentally relevant regime~\cite{evered2023high,moses2023race,acharya2024quantum}.
+In the regime in which $p_2 \lesssim p_1$, this generally is not the case, as idling is just as detrimental as performing a gate.
+The more interesting setting is when the gate error rate is substantially larger than the idling error rate ($p_2\gg p_1$), which is also the experimentally relevant regime~\cite{evered2023high,moses2023race,acharya2024quantum}.
 In this regime, slightly increasing the circuit depth to capture longer-range correlations is inexpensive, provided the total number of gates remains unchanged.
 This can be precisely achieved in PS circuits by using longer sequential segments (increasing $l$).
 This analysis is numerically verified in \cref{xy_err_fig}(c), where we evaluate $\nu_{\rm noisy}$ for all circuits examined in \cref{xy_err_fig}(a).
 Specifically, we compare the minimal energy density obtained from all depths of brickwall circuits (denoted as $\nu_{\rm noisy}^{\rm BW}$) to that obtained from PS circuits (denoted as $\nu_{\rm noisy}^{\rm PS}$).
 Over a broad range of parameters $p_2 \gtrsim p_1 > 0$, optimized PS circuits consistently yield lower energy densities compared to brickwall circuits.
 This advantage diminishes as $p_1$ approaches $p_2$, delineating a kind of ``phase boundary".
+Note that, since brickwall circuit layouts are contained within the PS circuit layouts, in the regime $p_2 \lesssim p_1$ [the white region in \cref{xy_err_fig}(c)], the optimal PS circuit reduces to the brickwall circuit.
+Consequently, $\nu_{\rm noisy}^{\rm BW} - \nu_{\rm noisy}^{\rm PS} = 0$ in that region.

 These results show a superior performance of PS circuits when preparing one dimensional ground states on noisy devices in a broad and relevant parameter regime.
 In the following, we show that their optimized layout also translates to better trainability and lower error propagation.